Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Zeroth-order Algorithms for Stochastic Minimax Problems

 \section{Zeroth-order Algorithms for Stochastic Minimax Problems}

-We now consider the stochastic saddle-point optimization problem of the form~\eqref{min_max_problem_online}, under the availability of a stochastic zeroth-order oracle satisfying Assumption~\ref{assumption:stoch}.
-This scenario is more practical in the context of zeroth-order optimization, as often times, we are able to only observe noisy evaluations of the function and not the exact values themselves~\cite{conn2009introduction, audet2017derivative}.
-Motivated by our analysis of the deterministic case, we now analyze the stochastic versions of \texttt{ZO-GDA} and \texttt{ZO-GDMSA}.
+We now consider the stochastic minimax problem \eqref{min_max_problem_online}, under the availability of a stochastic zeroth-order oracle satisfying Assumption~\ref{assumption:stoch} or Assumption \ref{SGC-assumption}.
+This scenario is more practical in the context of zeroth-order optimization, as often times, we are able to only observe noisy evaluations of the function \cite{conn2009introduction, audet2017derivative}.
+Motivated by our analysis of the deterministic case, we now design and analyze the stochastic versions of \texttt{ZO-GDA} and \texttt{ZO-GDMSA}.

-We first consider stochastic version of the gradient descent ascent algorithm presented in Algorithm~\ref{ZO-SGDA}.
-The main difference between Algorithm~\ref{ZO-SGDA} and its deterministic counterpart in Algorithm~\ref{ZO-GDA} is in the choice of mini-batch size in the zeroth-order gradient estimator.
+We first consider stochastic version of \texttt{ZO-GDA}, which is named \texttt{ZO-SGDA} and presented in Algorithm~\ref{ZO-SGDA}.
+Under Assumption~\ref{assumption:stoch}, the main difference between Algorithm~\ref{ZO-SGDA} and its deterministic counterpart (Algorithm~\ref{ZO-GDA}) is in the choice of mini-batch size in the zeroth-order gradient estimator.
 As opposed to the deterministic case, where the mini-batch size is independent of $\epsilon$, in this case, we require a mini-batch size that depends on $\epsilon$.
 Furthermore, due to the stochastic nature of the problem, the mini-batch size also depends on the noise variance parameter $\sigma^2$.
+However, under Assumption~\ref{SGC-assumption}, it suffices to have the batch size to be the same as in the deterministic case -- this leads to the rate improvement.
 The complexity result corresponding to Algorithm~\ref{ZO-SGDA} is provided in Theorem~\ref{ZO_SGDA_thm}.